truthcoin/www.truthcoin.info/faq/index.md

 ## Augur

-tl;dr I "created" Augur to build Truthcoin.
+**tl;dr** I "created" Augur to build Truthcoin.
 I "left" (to try again) when Augur stopped building Truthcoin.
-Quotes because I was never fully committed to them in the first place.
+I use quotes, because even the words as written falsely imply that Augur was relevant enough to Truthcoin to be worth managing.

+I had not planned to write any of this.
+I've written it now, simply because I've been "frequently asked" these very "questions" following [the Bitcoin Magazine article about Truthcoin](https://bitcoinmagazine.com/20971/roger-ver-backing-prediction-market-sidechain-may-important-invention-since-bitcoin/).
+Ridiculous though this piece of writing is, it is my attempt to directly and honestly answer these questions.

+Secondly, my associates persuaded me that, given that Augur was going to raise money from the public (featuring my name and my work prominently on their website), I in fact had an ethical *duty* to disclose my true thoughts on the organization to any who might consider investing.

 ### Who are the Augur Team?

 #### April 2014 -- Dyffy

 The Augur team was originally a social Altcoin betting-website startup called "Dyffy", funded exclusively by Joe Costello ([nearly the CEO of Apple](http://www.businessinsider.com/steve-jobs-joe-costello-interview-for-apple-ceo-2014-9)).
 In April 2014, the then-CEO, Matt Liston, noticed my newly published Truthcoin whitepaper, and asked me to take a look at their website.
-I gave them the same advice that I gave the other startups that contacted me: that the Bitcoin community wouldn't bite at their idea because it required  depositing (untraceable, unreversable) e-cash with them, a single point of failure, and a single source of the bet-resolution (the Altcoin VWAP).
+I gave them the same advice that I gave the other startups that contacted me: that the Bitcoin community wouldn't want to deposit (untraceable, irreversible) e-cash with them, a single point of failure, and a single source of the bet-resolution.

 In August 2014, Matt contacted me again.
 Their original idea was not gaining traction, they had meanwhile launched an altcoin ("Roxcoin") which had also failed to gain traction, and so he wanted to talk to me about pivoting to Truthcoin.
 I told him the same thing I told other startups that contacted me: that Truthcoin was a completely open proposal for anyone to work on.
 Matt wanted to officially hire me as an adviser.
 I felt that this would imply that I had uniquely endorsed Dyffy.
-I was not ready to do this to any of the other groups (to whom I made the same promise of impartiality), especially because Dyffy's team of web developers was so unlike what the project required (C++ programmer(s) familiar with Bitcoin) so I refused, instead advising Dyffy (and others) for free for several months.
+I was not ready to do this to any of the other groups (to whom I made the same promise of impartiality), particularly because Dyffy's team of web developers was so unlike what the project required (C++ programmer(s) familiar with Bitcoin) so I refused, instead advising Dyffy (and others) for free for several months.

 This involved some sacrifice on my part.
 I already had a full-time job I loved, at the Yale Econ department, to which I commuted every day (like every other normal person with a non-tech job).
 Occasionally, I would work an additional 10-20 hours a week, nights and weekends, completely for free (and so that other people could have jobs).
 My friends and family were not happy, as I was chronically late for everything.

 #### Autumn 2014 -- Pythia

 The advising with Dyffy did not go very well.
 Dyffy (now renamed "Pythia" after the Oracle of Delphi), was running out of money and had to spend considerable time seeking new sources of capital.
-Again I personally made many introductions, as investor interest was very high following my summer Let's Talk Bitcoin interview.
-Most of these investors sang the same song, of prohibitive regulatory concerns, and at the time I would not have considered leaving my job to work on Truthcoin.
-Although I introduced 3 or 4 investors  (some of which were early investors in many of today's most beloved and/or infamous Bitcoin/blockchain services and websites) to Pythia, their reaction was overwhelmingly negative.
+Investor interest was very high following my summer Let's Talk Bitcoin interview, so I was able to personally made many introductions.
+Most of these investors sang the same song, of prohibitive regulatory concerns, and at the time I would not have considered leaving my job to work on Truthcoin (hoping instead that some other group would absorb the legal costs and bring my ideas into the world).
+Although I introduced 3 or 4 investors to Pythia, their reaction was overwhelmingly negative.
 Many of these investors were concerned about my lack of personal involvement, and cited a wide disparity between the quality of my work and Pythia's lack of relevant experience.

 I spent a considerable time making slides for anyone pitching Truthcoin to use (some can be seen on the [website](http://www.truthcoin.info/presentations/)).
 Two sets I worked on quickly, so that they would be ready in time for Pythia's presentation to Tim Draper's DraperU, but due to some kind of miscommunication neither the slides nor their (vastly superior, I thought) content was used.
 I had already mentioned that I would be unable to attend the pitch in person (to help) as I was attending a wedding (on the East Coast, my Coast of choice).
 Pythia left DraperU empty handed.